lvaccaro/hackathonpa17/Web3js.md

     return;
 }
 ```
+* The compilation procedure returns an array of contracts defined in you source.
+If your source defined only 1 contract, you can ommit the *contracts[":SimpleStorage"]* and use directly the internal property of the contract (compiled.interface or compiled.bytecode)
+* ABI is the Application binary interface for your smart-contract.
+This object is returned as JSON string, so you need to parsify.
+* CODE is the bytecode of your contract to execute.
+By default the library cut the '0x', so you should manually add it.
-With *solc* library you can compile the contract on client-side.
+* With *solc* library you can compile the contract on client-side.
 This is important because you can also decide to compile the contract on server-side as the follow:
 ```
 var compiled = web3.eth.compile.solidity(source);
 ```
 In this case, the ethereum server node makes all the job, so you should have installed solc software on the server.
 In Azure environment, solc is not installed by default, so you retrieve the follow error: "command not found." .
 Once you have installed solc package remember to add the binary to the default path.
 Note solc binary has name solcjs, so you should change the current binary name to solc.

 #### Unlock ethereum account
 ```